dotnet/runtime/docs/workflow/testing/libraries/testing-android.md

 ```
 ./build.sh -os Android -arch x64 -subset Libs.Tests -test
 ```
-Make sure an emulator is booted or a device is plugged.
+Make sure an emulator is booted or a device is plugged and unlocked.
-**NOTE**: Xharness doesn't run any UI on android and runs tests using headless testing API so the device/emulator won't show anything (but still must stay active).
+**NOTE**: Xharness doesn't run any UI on Android and runs tests using headless testing API so the device/emulator won't show anything (but still must stay active).

 ### Running individual test suites
 - The following shows how to run tests for a specific library